monsterkosh/json-multiplier/README.md

 Install JSON Multiplier Globally

-`` npm install -g json-multiplier
+`` npm install -g json-multiplier ``

+And JSON Multiplier will be installed globally to your system path.

 Grab a JSON file with only 1 object inside, put this file in the same folder as the script.
-Type in terminal jsonX with the following arguments:
+Type in terminal `` jsonX `` with the following arguments:

   -  file               string
   -  multiplier         number